cbg-ethz/pybda/docs/source/usage.rst

 `here <https://spark.apache.org/docs/latest/spark-standalone.html>`_ on how to start the standalone Spark cluster.
 Alternatively, as mentioned above, a desktop PC suffices as well, but will limit what PyBDA can do for you.

-We assume that you know how to use Apache Spark and start a cluster.
-However, for the sake of demonstration the next two sections show how Spark can be easily started.
+**We assume that you know how to use Apache Spark and start a cluster.**
+However, for the sake of demonstration the next two sections give a short introduction how Spark clusters are set up.

 Local Spark context
 ....................

-On a local resource, such as a laptop or PC, there is no need to start a Spark cluster.
+On a local resource, such as a laptop or desktop computer, there is no need to start a Spark cluster.
 In such a scenario the ``IP`` PyBDA requires for submitting jobs is just called ``local``.

 Alternatively, you can always *simulate* a cluster environment.
-You would then start the spark environment using:
+You start the Spark environment using:

 .. code-block:: bash